-Networked information technology is permeating into all corners of our life.
-Business intelligence, autonomous vehicles, intelligent systems, data mining, machine vision and machine learning, mobile computing are the buzz words used to describe the latest innovative trends.
-System developers and software architects need comprehensive specialist knowledge and additional skills.
-The Master’s programme in Applied Computer Engineering provides ths necessary expertise and skills.
+Networked information technology permeates all areas of life.
+Business Intelligence, autonomous vehicles, intelligent systems, mobile computing are keywords that describe the current trends.
+System developers and software architects require extensive specialist knowledge and additional skills.
+These are acquired in the master's degree course in Applied Computer Science.

 EQUIPPED TO TACKLE THE TASKS OF TOMORROW